antonfirsov/docs/2019/11-Nov/winforms-designer-pr2/winforms-designer-pr2.md

 We know that you’ve noticed: although the Windows Forms .NET Core Designer Preview has basic functionalities, it is not mature enough for providing the full Windows Forms experience and we need a little more time to get there.
 In his chapter we wanted to give you a glance on how we are implementing the designer for .NET Core and explain some of the time frames.

+***The concept***

 Visual Studio is based on .NET Framework.
 The Windows Forms Core Designer however should enable users to create the visual design for *.NET Core* apps.
 If you've tried to "mix" .NET Framework and .NET Core projects, you probably know what the challenge is here: .NET Core assemblies cannot be integrated into .NET Framework projects.
 Because of this (and some other reasons that we don't want to overwhelm you with), we came up with the following  internal concept: whenever the .NET Core Designer is started (for example, by double-clicking on a form), a second designer process starts under the hood almost independently of Visual Studio.
 And that process takes over the .NET Core design part, or better to say - it is responsible for instantiating the .NET Core based objects that are then rendered on the monitor by the .NET Core process and not the Visual Studio process.

 For example, when you drag a Button from the Toolbox onto a form - this action is handled by Visual Studio (`devenv.exe` process which is .NET Framework).
-But, once you release the mouse button to droop the Button on the form, all further actions (instantiating a Button, rendering it at a specific location, etc.,) are related to .NET Core.
+But, once you release the mouse button to drop the Button on the form, all further actions (instantiating a Button, rendering it at a specific location, etc.,) are related to .NET Core.
 That means .NET Framework process can no longer handle it.
 Instead it calls to a .NET Core process which does the job and also creates the user interface code at runtime, which lives in the `InitializeComponent` method of a `Form` or a `UserControl`.
+This is the same way the XAML Designer works for UWP and .NET Core.

-***Was there a better way?*** There was another approach we could take that would save us a lot of time.
+***Was there a better way?***

+There was another approach we could take that would save us a lot of time.
 We could simply "map" the .NET Core objects, features, etc. to .NET Framework ones.
 But this approach has significant limitations.
 The new features, that are available only in .NET Core won't be available in this "mapped" designer.
 And we already have quite a few Core-only functionalities such as: the new `PlaceholderText` property of the `TextBox` control, the new default font, that is used in Windows Forms .NET Core.
-Ang going forward we expect more innovations that are critical to be available from the designer.
+Ang going forward we expect more innovations coming.

 That's why we turned down that idea, and proceeded with the described above "out-of-process approach" that handles new additions to .NET Core very well.

-***This is how it works***<br />
+***This is how it works***

 The Property Browser in Visual Studio is based on the .NET Framework, but thanks to `TypeDescriptors`, which allow an enormous flexibility of the extension of .NET Framework types at runtime, we are able to create "proxy objects" as a communication link between the two processes at design time to access the actual .NET Core objects in the other (.NET Core) process via inter-process communication.
 That way, although the UI is still in Visual Studio and thus is .NET Framework, the users will still see and edit every single aspect of the Windows Forms .NET Core objects’ functionality.

 The downside for this approach is that it basically requires us to re-write the entire existing Windows Forms Designer.
 And to do this correctly, with the performance and stability that you expect, we had to set out some significant time.
-The WPF team started working on the designer prototype that would work well outside of the Visual Studio process more than 3 years ago and now the WPF designer is released and ready for .NET Core developers.
-Of course we cannot leave Windows Forms developers for another 3 years without the designer.
-The engineering team is working very hard to get the mature version of the .NET Core Windows Forms designer in May 2020 and we are looking at completing the work on it by the fourth quarter of 2020.
+The XAML Designer team already developed an out-of-process model for UWP XAML Designer support when UWP implemented .NET Standard 2.0.
+They were able to share much of that architecture for WPF running against .NET Core.
+This gave a head-start for .NET Core WPF Designer and now it is released and ready for .NET Core developers.
+With Windows Forms Designer for .NET Core we started working on the concept only with .NET Core 3 after the runtime part was ported to .NET Core and open sourced.
+We hope to get the mature version of the .NET Core Windows Forms Designer in May 2020 and complete the work on it by the fourth quarter of 2020.

 From all the team we want to say **THANK YOU!** to those who are already testing the Preview versions of the designer, reporting issues and contributing to the [Windows Forms](https://github.com/dotnet/winforms)!
 We know the experience may not be 100% stable and appreciate your patience and a desire to help us! :)